- Conserving Vermont's forests since 1977

 - Attend a talk by our foresters at one of our demonstration forests where we manage for timber, water quality, recreation, climate change, and wildlife habitat.

-- Attend our webinars to learn how to identify trees species, manage invasive plants and insects, understand what makes old forests so special, and more
+- Attend an event to learn how to identify trees species, manage invasive plants and insects, understand what makes old forests so special, and more.

 - Get involved with local volunteer groups that are working in partnership with us to manage invasive woodland plants.
 Contact Pieter to learn more about this.

-Visit our partner organizations’ websites for more events and information, including Vermont Coverts, Vermont Woodland Association, Women Owning Woodlands, Cold Hollow to Canada, Shutesville Hill Partnership, Vermont Urban & Community Forestry, and Our Vermont Woods.
+Visit our partner organizations’ websites for more events and information, including Vermont Coverts, Vermont Woodland Association, Women Owning Woodlands, Cold Hollow to Canada, Vermont Urban & Community Forestry, and Our Vermont Woods.

 Get Help with Your Conserved Land